calaldees/teachingWorkshops/teacherTraining/_intreviews.md

 PGCE
 ----

+* What will make you a good teacher?
-* Why did you choose the PGCE over School Direct
+* Why did you choose the PGCE over School Direct?
 * Describe a time when you had to learn a new technology.
 Why did you learn it?
 How did you approach it?
 * What would you do if you were concerned about a colleague's behaviour towards children?
 * What policies are important to support a safe school environment?
 * Provide examples of times when workload and numerous tasks have been managed concurrently
-* You have prepared an amazing lesson with guidence from theory and the university.
+* You have prepared an amazing lesson with guidance from theory and the university.
 You present the lesson plan to your mentor who is no convinced and does not want you to run the lesson.
 How do you respond?
 * Can you give an example of where you changed your opinion

 Interview Criteria